About Exercise Glucose Spikes

 During intense exertion, our stress hormones tell the liver to release stored glycogen into the bloodstream and to produce new glucose from available sources to fuel the fight or flight that's occurring!
 Thus, it is not unusual to see a rise in your blood glucose during a high-intensity workout.
 This rise is an indication that you are mobilizing your stored glycogen (meaning the workout is too intense for your body to rely primarily on fat and needs to use glucose as fuel).
 This is a completely different physiological response than eating a cookie that spikes your glucose and causes insulin resistance; exercise related spikes are associated with enhanced long term insulin sensitivity, which is a good thing!
 To learn more about exercise and metabolic fitness, read our blog post here.

-How do I remove the exercise spikes from my Stability Score?
+How do I remove an exercise spike from my Levels score?

 - Open your Levels app